Position

 • Proven experience as an Auto Body Estimator or similar role.

-• Strong understanding of auto body repair processes and costs.
+• Strong knowledge of auto body repair processes, techniques, and materials.

 • Proficiency in using estimating software and tools.